willhunt914/CAD/README.md

 This shows a image of the key

 ### Reflection
 The instructions told us to make the Key a certain length but I would reccomend to make it longer.
-I learned that to figure out the distance of the liniar pattern you have to the diameter of the pitch circle and Pi by the number of teeth.
+I learned that to figure out the distance of the linear pattern you have to the diameter of the pitch circle and Pi by the number of teeth.
 This can be useful when you have a gear and want to make it fit with a gear rack and you want to figure out what dimensions to use.

 ## Assembly
 The goal of this assingment was to use that parts that we already built and assemble them together.